nairnavin/backstage-demo/README.md

 ### Create Cluster

-Here we will create a Kubernetes cluster using Civo.
+Here we will create a Kubernetes cluster using DigitalOcean.
 Don't worry, we will provide you with an API key to use for the workshop.

 Run this command and follow the instructions inside the terminal: